FlyJingFish/EasyRegister/README.md

     "wovenClass": "Injected class name",
     "wovenMethod": "Injected method name includes parameter type and return type", //For example, void register(String) "createWovenClass": false, //Does the injected class need to be newly created?
-    "searchClass": {
+    "insertBefore": true,//Whether to insert it before the method "searchClass": {
       "regex": "Regular expression", //Class to search, use regular expression to match class name(At least one of regex and extendsClass must be filled in, or both must be filled in)
       "extendsClass": "Inherited class name", //Class to search, inherited class or interface class name